mongodb/specifications/source/retryable-reads/tests/README.rst

 =========================

 This test is adapted from the `Retryable Write Tests: Replica Set Failover Test`_.

+N.B.: Until `SERVER-34943`_ is resolved, this test cannot be run.

 In addition to network errors, reads should also be retried in the event of a primary failover, which results in a "not master" command error (or similar).